empressmia/check_repo/README.md

 Type *help* for all implemented commands with a short description.

-Currently the *gnome-terminal* is used to open a new terminal, using *workon*.
-Please feel free to enter the name of your terminal(-emulator) in line 222 in *repo_manager.py*.
-A configuration file for the shell will come by time.
+##### NEW
+The `repo_manager` has now a own config-file called `repo_manger.conf` which is automatically created after a first execution.
+Change the first(!) line to the name of the terminal you use (important! it must be the first line - at least for now).
+The default one is `gnome-terminal`.
+Also a empty repository-list is created after the first run (which should also be a bugfix if you haven't run the shell-script first, sorry for that inconvenience).

 ### TODOs/Future Work
 Only commands not implemented so far are *ignore* and *unignore* for keeping repositories on the watch-list, but excluding them from any autoupdate or autopush.
 Also comments to the source code will be added.
+A Makefile will be provided for setting up both scripts.